 Unlike ascetic traditions, Hasidism teaches that discipline to overcome them.
-Through practices writes one should publish"-reflecting a cautious The Mussar perspective offers valuable caution about the persistent nature of destructive tendencies and the necessary role of structure, discipline, and Rather than seeking to transform base desires, the ongoing practice in sustaining change.
-This ap-Mussar approach emphasized developing ethical proach acknowledges the risk of relapse and the need for consistent self-monitoring, paralleling evi-tional Buddhist metaphors like "riding the ox" repdence-based approaches like relapse prevention resent not destroying animal nature but harmoniztherapy (102).
+Through practices about the persistent nature of destructive tendencies and the necessary role of structure, discipline, and need for consistent self-monitoring, paralleling evi- tional Buddhist metaphors like "riding the ox" repdence-based approaches like relapse prevention resent not destroying animal nature but harmoniztherapy (102).